Special Delivery: Programming with Mailbox Types (Extended Version): Implementation and Expressiveness

+\Cref{tbl:examples-table} lists the examples implemented in \langname.
+Examples 1-6 are the mailbox calculus examples from \citep[Ex.
+1--3, and Sec.
+4.1--4.3]{dP18:mbc}.
+Examples 7-17 are the suite of Savina benchmarks~\citep[Table 1, No. 1--4, 6, 7, 12--16]{ImamS14a:savina} used in~\citep{NeykovaY16}.
+The table indicates whether a \langname\ program can be checked in strict (denoted by \yes), \emph{in addition} to interface mode (denoted by \no).
 We report the mean typechecking time, excluding phases 1--3 of the pipeline.
-Measurements are made on a MacBook M1 Pro with 16GB of memory, running macOS 13.2 and OCaml 5.0.
-To ensure minimal variability in our measurements show in \Cref{tbl:examples-table}, we preformed 1000 repetition of each experiment.
-The number of repetitions was determined empirically by calculating the coefficient of variation (CV)~\cite{Devore12}, \ie\ the ratio of the standard deviation to the mean, $\textrm{CV}=\sigma/\bar{x}$, for different repetitions until an adequately-low value ($<\!10\%$) was obtained.
+Measurements are made on a MacBook M1 Pro with 8GB of memory, running macOS 15.4 and OCaml 5.2.
+To minimise variability we report the mean time from 1000 repetitions.
+The number of repetitions was determined empirically by calculating the coefficient of variation (CV)~\citep{Devore12}, \ie\ the ratio of the standard deviation to the mean, $\textrm{CV}=\sigma/\bar{x}$, for different repetitions until an adequately-low value ($<\!10\%$) was obtained.